 Not every meeting needs a full ritual.
 Match your effort to the stakes.
 A weekly stand-up with familiar teammates probably needs only a posture reset.
 A presentation to leadership deserves the full pre-meeting protocol plus a recovery plan after.

 Use the high-effort version when the meeting is unfamiliar, when you have to present, when the group is larger than six people, or when you know a specific person triggers your anxiety.
 Use the lighter version for routine calls where you mostly listen.
+Over time, you will calibrate your effort more naturally, and the rituals will feel less like extra work and more like normal preparation.

 The goal is not to feel zero anxiety.
 The goal is to keep enough access to your prefrontal cortex that you can think, speak, and represent yourself accurately.